 Program: Minor in American Indian Studies

 Many AIS courses satisfy requirements in several majors and in General Education.
 AIS 101 Introduction to American Indian Studies, AIS 304 American Indian Law and Policy and AIS 333 American Indian Philosophy will meet the General Education, Comparative Cultural Studies requirement.
-AIS 222 Gender, Sexuality, and American Indian Communities will meet the General Education, Social Sciences requirement, and AIS 301 American Indians and Popular Culture meets the General Education, Lifelong Learning requirement.
+AIS 210 Thinking About Knowing will meet the General Education, Critical Thinking requirement.
+AIS 222 Gender, Sexuality, and American Indian Communities will meet the General Education, Social Sciences requirement.
+AIS 301 American Indians and Popular Culture will meet the General Education, Lifelong Learning requirement.
+AIS 318 American Indian Literature will meet the General Education, Humanities or Comparative Cultural Studies requirement.
 In addition, AIS 401 Contemporary American Indian Social Issues is a community-partnership course.
 The program provides background for undergraduate or advanced study in anthropology, art, business, communication, criminology, education, English, geography, health sciences, history, language and linguistic studies, political science, pre-law, philosophy, psychology, religious studies, sociology, women’s studies and comparative study in other ethnic study programs.

 1. Required Courses (9 units)